Things To Do in Peru

-The Nazca Lines origins are shrouded in mystery, if you don't believe us then all you have to do is go and see the Nazca lines.
+The origins of the Nazca Lines are shrouded in mystery.
+If you don't believe us then all you have to do is go and see the Nazca lines.
 Nazca Lines are a set of archeological drawings that were created ages ago and are still known to be an enigma.
 These lines consist of several designs including those of lizards, birds, spiders, geometric shapes, etc. What makes them so unique is that the designs are so huge that it is impossible to see them from land.
 You need to board a plane and get an aerial view of the designs to actually understand those beautiful, yet mysterious shapes.
 So the biggest question that hits you is why the lines were created!
 That too in an era when flying wasn’t even considered conceivable.

 Insider's Tips: If you want to flight over Nazca Lines, but you lack of time or the road from Lima to Nazca seems too long to you, you have the option of flying from Pisco Airport.
 You will save 4 hours of travel time and you will enjoy an amazing 90 minutes flight over Nazca Lines! — by Solène Duvanel from Terra Peru

 Huacachina is located at a distance of 4.5 hours to the south of Lima, close to the city of Ica.
 This desert village is relatively small, but its humongous sand dunes offer the best sandboarding experience in Peru.
-Huacachina has become very popular among adventure lovers, adrenaline junkies and thrill seekers with sandboarding and high-speed dune buggy rides being the best things to do.
+A trip to Huacachina has gained popularity among adventure lovers, adrenaline junkies, and thrill-seekers with sandboarding and high-speed dune buggy ride being the best things to do.

 Good to know: Try using an old snowboard that has proper boots and bindings.
 These snowboards should be available in most hotels.
 Avoiding this seemingly meaningless tip means that you’ll end up with a heavy wooden plan which often offers very poor control.